 The Centers for Medicare & Medicaid Services (CMS) encourages states and territories to prepare for emergencies and ensure that acute and primary medical resources are available to meet the needs of individuals receiving these services.
 CMS also encourages states and territories to engage individuals and families in these efforts.
 Assisting individuals in preparation for emergency situations can be a key to successful system-wide contingency planning.

-When a disaster strikes, states and territories should contact their CMS Regional Office as soon as possible to discuss anticipated changes to waiver operations or needed authorities.
+When a disaster strikes, states and territories should contact their State lead as soon as possible to discuss anticipated changes to waiver operations or needed authorities.